Sole produces some of the finest home ellipticals out there.

 That’s why several of their ellipticals have made their way onto my best ellipticals of the year list.

-Sole only offers cardio machines at this time, they haven’t gotten into the strength training side of fitness yet.
 They’re probably most well known for their treadmills and ellipticals, but their exercise bikes are also top of the line.

-There are currently 6 different models in Sole’s elliptical lineup.
 They’re all numerically named with higher numbers relating to higher-end models.

 Like all brands, the higher-end Sole ellipticals come with certain upgrades over the other models.
 These upgrades pertain to a few key specs, making it relatively easy to compare machines.